sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

+We use the descendant axis to iterate over all structural descendant nodes in preorder (depth-first).
+Recall that structural nodes are all nodes except for namespace- and attribute-nodes.
+Hashes of nodes are built bottom-up for all nodes per default depending on the resource configuration.
+Only ancestor nodes are updated during a normal edit-operation.

+During bulk insertions with one of the insertSubtree-methods, the hashes are generated during a postorder-traversal, just like the descendant-count of each structural node.
+They're created after the nodes have been added to a transaction-intent log.
+The log is an in-memory buffer of writes, backed by a persistent append-only file, which is written to the data file preferably on a flash drive during a commit().

 In JSON we obvisouly have no namespace- or attribute-nodes, but with this exception the axis can be used in the same way:

 ```java